 1 9 4 7 – 1 9 6 2 (USA)

-Kukla, Fran and Ollie began as a local show on WBKB in Chicago on 13 October 1947 and moved to a nightly half-hour on NBC on 12 January 1949.
+Kukla, Fran and Ollie began as a local show on WBKB in Chicago on 13 October 1947 (originally as Junior Jamboree) and moved to a nightly half-hour on NBC on 12 January 1949.

-Burr Tillstrom was the creator and provider of voices.
+Burr Tillstrom was the creator, puppeteer and provider of voices.
 He first created Kukla in 1936 while he was performing all over Chicago with the WPA Parks District Theatre.

 Singer/actress Fran Allison was the hostess and only visible human on the show.
 Together, the three sang songs and enjoyed improvised conversations for nearly 15 years.

-Other puppets amongst the Kuklapolitan Players included the wiry and clever Fletcher Rabbit, long-winded southerner Colonel Crackie, Ollie’s mother Mercedes Olivia Dragon, Ollie’s young niece Dolores Dragon, the crackle-voiced but likable Beulah Witch, the overbearing but kind-hearted diva Madame Ophelia Oglepuss, and Cecil Bill, who used only the sounds “doi-de-doi-doi”.
+Other puppets amongst the Kuklapolitan Players included the wiry and clever Fletcher Rabbit; long-winded southerner Colonel Crackie; the crackle-voiced but likeable Beulah Witch who rode a jet-propelled broomstick; the overbearing but kind-hearted diva Madame Ophelia Oglepuss; and Cecil Bill, a stage manager who used only the sounds “doi-de-doi-doi”.

 Fantasy, whimsy, satire and parody abounded, with a lot of in-jokes and offstage laughter by crew members.
 The personalities of the puppets – and the sophisticated levels of wit and whimsy – were more suited to adult viewers, who, in fact, watched the programme in great numbers.